Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 ## From protein structure to bound complexes

-Not only did researchers experimentally verify the structure of the spike protein of the two viruses, they also determined the structure of the RBD complexed with ACE2 in both SARS-CoV (PDB entry: <a href="https://www.rcsb.org/structure/2AJF" target="_blank">2ajf</a>) and SARS-CoV-2 (PDB entry: <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).
+Earlier in this module, we mentioned that researchers experimentally verified the structure of the spike protein from both SARS-CoV and SARS-CoV-2.
+They also  determined the structure of the RBD complexed with ACE2 in both SARS-CoV (PDB entry: <a href="https://www.rcsb.org/structure/2AJF" target="_blank">2ajf</a>) and SARS-CoV-2 (PDB entry: <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).

 The experimentally verified SARS-CoV-2 structure is a *chimeric* protein formed of the SARS-CoV RBD in which the RBM has the sequence from SARS-CoV-2 [^Shang].
 A chimeric RBD was used for complex technical reasons to ensure that the crystallization process during X-ray crystallography could be borrowed from that used for SARS-CoV.